andrewpfunk/Android-411/README.md

 ### X11

-For extra credit, if your computer is running Linux or if you have an X server installed, you can try running graphical apps using X11 forwarding.
+If your computer is running Linux or if you have an X server installed, you can try running graphical apps using X11 forwarding.
 Connect from your computer to the Linux Terminal with this command:

 ```
 ssh droid@localhost -p 8022 -X